bsml320/scGWAS/README.md

 ## Install

 scGWAS is a java package and does not need to install.
-Users only need to set up the Java Running Environment, which can be downloaded here (https://www.oracle.com/java/technologies/downloads/).
+Users only need to set up the Java Running Environment, which can be downloaded [here] (https://www.oracle.com/java/technologies/downloads/).

 ## Running example:
+To run the package only needs one command line:

-java -jar scGWAS_v4.jar CAD-Resting-Heart-Rate_Eppinga_2016.DER20.configure.txt > running.log
+java -jar scGWAS_v4.jar configure.txt

+A runnable example can be found in the folder [example](https://github.com/bsml320/scGWAS/tree/main/example).
+Codes to prepare the input files and the configure file are available in both the folder analysis and example.

 ## Notes